NohSiHyeong/NohSiHyeong/README.md

 - 👋 Good day all! , I’m @NohSiHyeong
-- 🌱 I’m graduate school student who in the M.S.course in Astronomy.
+- 🌱 I’m a graduate school student at Sejong University and I'm in the M.S.course in Astronomy.
 - 👀 I’m interested in Cosmology and GR
 - 📫 Here is my E-mail!
 23110107@sju.ac.kr